storopoli/storopoli.com/blog/posts/2024-03-23-dead-man-switch.md

 1. Disallow password authentication and only allow key-based authentication.
 1. Encrypt everything in the case the server is seized.

-{% admonition(type="tip", icon="tip") %}
+> Sherlock could also use a coreboot non-KYC piece of hardware that
-Sherlock could also use a coreboot non-KYC piece of hardware that runs StartOS and the newly launched Dead Man's Switch StartOS app that already uses an onion service for handling the check-ins via Tor.
+> runs StartOS and the newly launched Dead Man's Switch StartOS app that already
-{% end %}
+> uses an onion service for handling the check-ins via Tor.